khromov/wp-vc-template-manager/README.md

 });
 ```

-### Hooks

-The plugin exposes hooks

 ### Forking the base plugin

 You can fork this plugin by simply changing the folder name and removing the row starting with "GitHub Theme URI" from the plugin header.

+You can then add your templates in the vc_templates/ folder of the plugin.

 The hook prefix can be modified by changing the $VCTM_PREFIX variable in the main plugin file.